OSGeo/PROJ/docs/source/apps/projinfo.rst

     Determine if intermediate (pivot) CRS can be used when researching coordinate operation between 2 CRS.
 A typical example is the WGS84 pivot.
-By default, projinfo will consider any potential pivot if there is no direct transformation ( ``if_no_direct_transformation``).
+By default, :program:`projinfo` will consider any potential pivot if there is no direct transformation ( ``if_no_direct_transformation``).
 If using the ``never`` strategy, only direct transformations between the source and target CRS will be used.
 If using the ``always`` strategy, intermediate CRS will be considered